 The University of California has a three-pronged mission: research, teaching and community service.
 For the first part of the mission, the Office of Research, the office of Sponsored Projects, the office of Compliance and Integrity and Development Services help faculty members pursue and promote their research.

 Professors at any UC campus have a lot of plates spinning simultaneously, including teaching.
-But the second part of the UC’s mission is critical, so faculty members can find a host of online resources to help them stay on track, including the Academic Calendar; each semester’s class schedule; a listing of deadlines; the campus’s academic policies; the project collaboration and courseware system UCMCrops, the Center for Research on Teaching Excellence and information on teaching first-year students.
+But the second part of the UC’s mission is critical, so faculty members can find a host of online resources to help them stay on track, including the Academic Calendar; each semester’s class schedule; a listing of deadlines; the campus’s academic policies, and the Center for Research on Teaching Excellence and information on teaching first-year students.

 Whether a professor is new to UC Merced or has been here since the beginning, this campus is evolving, as is its list of services for faculty members.

 Other services faculty members can take advantage of include a campuswide events calendar; the campus store; dining services; a massive repository of digital books, books in print and publishing services at the library; recreation and athletics through the Joseph Edward Gallo Recreation and Wellness Center; and campus escorts for people working late.